 Internet Slots

 Companies like Microgaming and WMS Technology were first to hit the scene and release the new online slots, with many more to follow.
 Not only did these games capture the feel of traditional slot machines, but they also pushed the gambling industry to new heights.
-Furthermore, with the physical space no longer being a factor, software providers had the opportunity to develop and offer many more unique games than any land-based establishment ever could.
+Furthermore, with physical space no longer a factor, software providers had the opportunity to develop and offer many more unique games than any land-based establishment ever could.